Denomination Effect A trial was conducted with 75 women in China ... | Channels for Pearson+

 Step 1: Write Hypotheses

-The significance level, denoted as α, is the threshold for determining whether a result is statistically significant.
-Commonly set at 0.05, it represents the probability of rejecting the null hypothesis when it is actually true (Type I error).
-Changing the significance level to 0.01 makes it more stringent, requiring stronger evidence to reject the null hypothesis, which could affect the conclusion of the hypothesis test.
+The significance level, commonly set at 0.05, is the threshold for determining whether the results of a hypothesis test are statistically significant.
+It represents the probability of rejecting the null hypothesis when it is actually true (Type I error).
+A significance level of 0.05 indicates that there is a 5% risk of concluding that a difference exists when there is none, guiding researchers in making decisions based on their data.

 Recommended video: